thomasgredig/cv-recommendation-letter-writing/README.md

 ## Generation

-First run **recommendation letter list.R**, it will generated the generated files.
+First run **make.recommendation.letter.list.R**, it will generated the generated files.

 Compile the **make.recommendation.letter.list.tex** to generate a preview of the output.